 The insane road to creating the first hyper real stickers on the App Store

-For Floyd’s Sticker Jam, we had the crazy idea (production wise) of creating a sticker album.
+For Floyd’s Sticker Squad, we had the crazy idea (production wise) of creating a sticker album.
 The whole concept of the album was heavily designed, not only to serve as a ‘collectible’ feature for users in the game, but also as a means for the user to unlock content.

 Whenever you complete a sticker group in the sticker album, you unlock new content, giving a new powerful value to all the sticker packs you are rewarded with whilst playing.